Nail gun: Pneumatic

 The most popular type of nail gun, which uses compressed air to drive its fasteners.
 Thus, it is dependent on both a compressor and a power source to operate the compressor (either direct electrical current or an on-site generator), and encumbered in use by a cumbersome high-pressure air hose (which may be extremely stiff in cold weather, and retain an annoying "memory" of having been coiled at any time).

 A pneumatic nail gun is also limited by the size and rebound rate of its compressor in the number of fasteners it can drive consecutively.

 Historically pneumatic air guns required daily oiling (at a minimum), though "oil-free" versions are also produced.

 Powder-actuated

-Propellant-powered ("powder-actuated") nailguns fall into two broad categories:
+Propellant-powered ("powder-actuated") nail guns fall into two broad categories: